Battle of Maiwand: Aftermath

-One estimate of Afghan casualties is 3,000, reflecting the desperate nature of much of the fighting, although other sources give 1,500 Afghan "regulars" and up to 4,000 Ghazis killed, and 1500 seriously wounded.
+One estimate of Afghan casualties is 3,000 killed or wounded, reflecting the desperate nature of much of the fighting, although other sources give 1,500 Afghan "regulars" and up to 4,000 Ghazis killed, and 1,500 seriously wounded.

-Awards for bravery

 Two Victoria Crosses were awarded for acts of valour performed during the battle and during the retreat to Kandahar.
 Both medals went to members of E/B Battery, RHA.
 One was awarded to Sergeant Patrick Mullane, for attempting to save the life of a wounded colleague during the withdrawal of their battery from the field; the other went to Gunner James Collis, who during the retreat to Kandahar drew the attention of enemy fire upon himself instead of upon wounded colleagues.